boazsegev/iodine/README.md

 #### Pre-Compressed assets / files

+Rails does this automatically when compiling assets - simply `gzip` your static files.

-Simply `gzip` your static files and iodine will automatically recognize and send the `gz` version if the client (browser) supports the `gzip` transfer-encoding.
+Iodine will automatically recognize and send the `gz` version if the client (browser) supports the `gzip` transfer-encoding.

 For example, to offer a compressed version of `style.css`, run (in the terminal):